nuvla/parent/README.md

 If any changes were pushed to GitHub, then you'll need to do the same for the remote repository.

+If artifacts were pushed to clojars, then you'll have to tag a new release rather than trying to re-release the botched tag.

 Before trying again, verify that you've performed all the setup.